 - These promises come through Christ but must be claimed by us (“spoken by us”).
 One must know Christ in order to claim the promises that come through the Promised One.
 God is looking for people who say “yes” and “Amen” to Him.
 Most promises are for believers only.

 - These promises are given for the glory of God, not just for our good.

 Saved by a Promise

 Aren’t you glad that salvation has nothing to do with our promises to God but rather with His promises to us?
 Have you received the promise of eternal life?
 1 John 2:25: “And this is what he promised us – even eternal life.”
 This will be our topic next week.
 Until you have believed and received, God’s promises will not be accessible to you.

-You need to know that there is extreme urgency in being saved by Christ.
+You need to know that there is some urgency in accepting Christ.
 One day it will be too late.
 That’s a promise.
 But because God is patient, He is giving you time right now to decide to follow His Son.
-2 Peter 3:9: “The Lord is not slack concerning His promise, as some count slackness, but is longsuffering toward us, not willing that any should perish but that all should come to repentance.”
+2 Peter 3:9: “The Lord is not slow in keeping his promise, as some understand slowness.
+He is patient with you, not wanting anyone to perish, but everyone to come to repentance.”

 If you’re ready to receive the promise of forgiveness and eternal life, then confess that you are a sinner and repent of the way you’ve been living.
 Believe that Jesus is the Promised One and that when He died on the cross He did so as your substitute.
 He’s paid the price for all your sins.
 But none of this is applied to you until you surrender and receive Him into your life.
 You can do that right now.